Star Wars: Into the Dark: Reception

 Bryan Young, writing for /Film, called the novel "a hell of an experience from one of the best writers working in Star Wars," noting the expansive cast, quirky tone, and the ways it deepened the mystery of the universe.
 Young sardonically lauded the character Geode as "the runaway star of the book [despite being] a character who doesn’t speak...if there is anything people will be talking about after this book, it’s going to be Geode and how utterly charming and hilarious he is."
 Kofi Outlaw of Comicbook.com acclaimed the novel as being "chock-full of wit and humor" among the "offbeat collection of characters."
+Den of Geek said that "Into the Dark [...] is a good introduction to the High Republic era, and a fun but not particularly deep Jedi fantasy."